Servoy/electron/README.md

 1. Navigate to electron/ElectronClient/app/resources/icons/ | add your icon here.
 2. Navigate to electron/ElectronClient/app/config/servoy.json | replace with the name of your icon

-#### For further development of Microsoft Office integration

-Please send an email to [dhaneveld@servoy.com](mailto:dhaneveld@servoy.com) to get the .NET project and information on how you can further improve it.